Unpacking Black Hole Complementarity: The black hole information paradox

-Let us bring out the contradiction.
-(A) entails that the von Neumann entropy of the radiation has to be equal to the von Neumann entropy of the black hole degrees of freedom.
-Thus, from (C), we can conclude that the entropy of the black hole keeps increasing throughout the evaporation as more and more thermal photons are emitted as radiation.
-However, the Bekenstein-Hawking entropy---which is proportional to the area of the horizon---of the black hole will keep decreasing as the evaporation proceeds.
-Consequently, (B) implies that the von Neumann entropy of the black hole will have to start decreasing as well at some point in time so as to avoid becoming larger than the Bekenstein-Hawking entropy.
-Thus, (A), (B), and (C) together imply that the von Neumann entropy of the black hole both keeps increasing and has to start decreasing at some time during evaporation.
-We have a contradiction.\footnote{Note that we cannot bring out a paradox by only employing (A) and (C), as the total evaporation paradox attempted to do.
-Because without (B), there is nothing to prevent unitary dynamics from increasing the entropy of the black hole without bound.}
+Let's bring out the paradox.
+(A) entails that the von Neumann entropy of radiation from a black hole equals the von Neumann entropy of the black hole.
+Why?
+At any given time, partition the total quantum system into two subsystems: radiation and black hole.
+We can assume the total state is pure since unitary evolution preserves purity.
+For pure states, the von Neumann entropy of the partitions must be equal---this quantity is the entanglement entropy: the larger this entropy, the larger the entanglement between the partitions.
+This along with (C) entails that black hole entropy increases throughout evaporation because perfectly thermal quanta are radiated.
+However, the Bekenstein-Hawking entropy of the black hole, which is proportional to the area of the horizon, will decrease as evaporation proceeds.
+Consequently, (B) entails that the black hole's von Neumann entropy starts decreasing at some point in time so as to remain smaller than the Bekenstein-Hawking entropy.
+Thus, (A), (B), and (C) together imply that the black hole's von Neumann entropy keeps increasing throughout evaporation and starts decreasing at some point during evaporation.
+Contradiction!

-To be a little more quantitative,~\cite{PhysRevLett.71.3743} argued that if a black hole evaporates unitarily and is a statistical mechanical system with the Bekenstein-Hawking entropy as its microcanonical entropy, then the total state of the radiation it emits has to start deviating from thermality starting roughly halfway into the lifetime of the black hole.
-This latter time is called the \emph{Page time}.
-(See Fig.~\ref{fig:pagecurve}.)
-On the other hand, Hawking's argument tells us that the radiation from a black hole has to be thermal throughout evaporation, even past the Page time.
+More quantitatively,~\textcites{PhysRevLett.71.3743} argued that the radiation from a unitarily evaporating quantum statistical black hole will deviate from thermality starting roughly halfway through evaporation.
+This latter time is called the `Page time'.
+(See Figure~\ref{fig:pagecurve}.)
+Meanwhile, Hawking's argument tells us that the radiation will be thermal throughout evaporation, even past the Page time.
 Thus, the paradox.